-If an injured worker is unhappy with current representation, he or she may want to change workers comp lawyers.
+If an injured worker is unhappy with their current representation, he or she may want to change workers comp lawyers.
 A worker may at any time effectively fire their workers comp lawyer.
 However, the worker should understand the impact of doing so on attorneys fees and the case.

 If I fire my workers comp lawyer, will I still have to pay an attorney fee?